scsm-ua/kirtan-guide-en/songs/sujanarvuda-radhita-pada-yugam.md

     parahaṁsa-varaṁ paramārtha-patiṁ patitodharaṇe kṛta-veśa-yatim
     yati-rāja-gaṇaiḥ parisevya-padaṁ praṇamāmi sadā prabhupāda-padam

-The crown-jewel of the *paramahaṁsas* , the Prince of the treasure of the supreme perfection of life, Śrī Krishna*prema* , he accepted the robes of a mendicant *sannyāsī* just to deliver the fallen souls.
+The crown-jewel of the *paramahaṁsas* , the Prince of the treasure of the supreme perfection of life, Śrī Krishna-*prema* , he accepted the robes of a mendicant *sannyāsī* just to deliver the fallen souls.
 The topmost tridaṇḍī *sannyāsīs* attend his lotus feet.
 I make my obeisance unto him; perpetually do I bow down to the effulgence emanating from the toenails of the holy feet of my Divine Master.

 #### 11